noahgh221/sectionA_project/README.md

 * **/marcxml** - contains marcxml files converted from raw marc in /marc using MARCEdit's built-in MARC21toMARCXML crosswalk

-* **/ead** - contains EAD files converted from marcxml using marc2ead_sectionA.xsl
+* **/ead** - contains EAD files converted from marcxml using marc2ead_sectionA.xsl.
+These EAD files can be imported into ArchivesSpace.

-* **/digguides** - contains TSV files created by processing all XML files within a subfolder of EAD (ead/secA_001) using ead2digguides.xsl
+* **/digguides** - contains TSV files created by processing all XML files within a subfolder of /EAD (ead/secA_001) using ead2digguides.xsl

 ### XSLT and other files
-* **marc2ead_sectionA.xsl** - converts a batch MARCXML file into individual EAD files suitable for importing in ArchivesSpace
+* **marc2ead_sectionA.xsl** - converts a batch MARCXML file into individual EAD files suitable for importing into ArchivesSpace

 * **ead2digguide.xsl** - processes all EAD files within a subfolder (e.g. ead/secA_001) to create a single digitization guide (TSV).
 The digitization guide can be used to facilitate digitization, repository ingest, and as the basis for repository metadata.

 * **MARC21slimUtils.xsl** - a utility XSLT script packaged with MARCEdit. marc2ead_sectionA.xsl references this script.

-* **sectionA_oxygen_project.xpr** - an Oxygen XML editor project file.
-Contains Oxygen settings for various views, translation and validation scenarios.
+* **sectionA_oxygen_project.xpr** - an Oxygen XML editor project file that contains Oxygen settings for various views, translation scenarios, and validation scenarios.